 Prior to her work at Fairfield University, Dr. Rowe-Allen began her career in higher education in residence life at Miami International University Art & Design.

-She has served as an adjunct professor and lecturer at the University of Bridgeport, Miami International University Art & Design, and Fairfield University.
+She has served as an adjunct faculty and lecturer at the University of Bridgeport, Miami International University Art & Design, and Fairfield University.